Archaeology of Cyprus: Maroni Valley Archaeological Survey Project

-The Maroni Valley Archaeological Survey Project is led by Stuart W. Manning of the University of Reading.
+The Maroni Valley Archaeological Survey Project is led by Sturt W. Manning of Cornell University.
 The project is less active in the archaeological field but has focused on excavations.
 In a 1966 survey, they excavated at Zygi Petrini, discovering a Roman kiln that has since been studied and recorded.

 Fieldwork and excavations

 Archaeological fieldwork and excavations in Cyprus began in the 1860s.
 The development of this local, systematic fieldwork was attributed to international aid from 27 foreign groups and expeditions assisting ongoing Cypriot projects in accordance with the Department of Antiquities.
 The continuation of fieldwork and excavations are funded by sponsorships from institutions such as the Cyprus American Archaeological Research Institute (CAARI) that has funded projects such as the excavations in Kourion.
 Modern excavation practices and larger survey projects are bringing focus on selective excavation for sites more likely to be affected by modern development and building plans.

-In December 2018, a Byzantine church with mosaics including inscriptions in perfect condition dating back to the reign of Emperor Heraclius was discovered during the twelfth excavation season under the supervision of Dr Eleni Procopiouat at the site of Katalymata ton Plakoton, according to an Athens Macedonia News Agency.
+In December 2018, a Byzantine church with mosaics including inscriptions in perfect condition dating back to the reign of Emperor Heraclius was discovered during the twelfth excavation season under the supervision of Dr Eleni Procopiou at the site of Katalymata ton Plakoton, according to an Athens Macedonia News Agency.
 The Greek Christian mosaic panels included a text-“My Lord help those who honor your name”.

 Rescue archaeology

 Rescue archaeology is a widespread, recent practice used to salvage ancient archaeological sites under threat by modern development.
 It is specifically used to preserve and obtain further understanding of Cyprus’s history.
 Sites under threat include the Ancient Tamassos Tomb in Paphos due to tourism-associated projects and plans to develop a new archaeological park.
-The building of hotels at Amathus, an ancient Eteocyprian site with a temple devoted to Aphrodite and burial grounds from the Cypro-Archaic period (1000-600 BC), has also prompted rescue archaeology after the discovery of ancient remains during site development.
+The building of hotels at Amathus, an Iron Age city kingdom with a temple to Aphrodite and burial grounds from the Cypro-Geometric to the Roman period, has also prompted rescue archaeology after the discovery of ancient remains during site development.
 Teams were able to recover a large number of funerary urns still containing the cremated human and animal remains.